 What is a ground lease in commercial real estate?
 A ground lease is a real estate term that is often misunderstood.
 In its simplest form, a ground lease is an agreement between the landlord and tenant in which the tenant leases the land from the landlord for a specific lease period, a ground lease is usually between 50 and 99 years, or more.
 The lease agreement will spell out the tenant’s rights and obligations, as well as the landlord’s.

-Real estate investors cannot overstate the importance of ground lease, especially in today’s market, where leased land is becoming increasingly rare.
-We’ll be discussing what a ground lease is and why it is so important for both tenants and landlords.
+Real estate investors cannot overstate the importance of a ground lease, especially in today’s market, where leased land is becoming increasingly rare.
+We’ll discuss a ground lease and why it is so important for both tenants and landlords.

 What is a Ground Lease?

-In the same way, a ground land lease is a type of lease term in which the lessee (tenant) leases a parcel of land from the lessor (landlord).
+Ground lease vs land lease: A land lease is a lease term in which the lessee (tenant) leases a parcel of land from the lessor (landlord).
 The lessee has the complete right to use the land for any purpose that is not illegal or harmful to the property.
 The tenant pays rent to the lessor or property owner in exchange for this right.

 Therefore, ground leases stipulate the responsibilities of both the tenant and the property owner.
 They’re also a common way for commercial buildings businesses to secure the land they need for their operations while avoiding the costs of traditional property ownership.

 This type of lease arrangement is common in commercial real estate transactions.
-It allows businesses to secure the land they need for their operations without purchasing it outright.
+It allows businesses to secure the land they need without purchasing it outright.